HCC hero

 About History Colorado

-Established in 1879, History Colorado is a 501(c)(3) charitable organization and an agency of the State of Colorado under the Department of Higher Education.
-We are the trusted leader in helping people understand what it means to be a Coloradan—by sharing powerful stories, honoring our state’s treasured memories, and creating vibrant communities.
+Established in 1879, History Colorado is a 501(c)(3) charitable organization and an agency of the State of Colorado under the Department of Higher Educations.

-We strive to be a place of belonging for all Coloradans and to serve as a platform for community connection.
-We’re committed to Colorado’s diverse communities through programs like We Are Colorado.
-We know we’re making a positive impact when we can make a personal, Colorado connection between one’s individual story and Colorado’s shared history.
+We strive to be a place of belonging for all Coloradans and serve as a community connection platform.
+We’re committed to Colorado’s diverse communities and we know we’re succeeding when more voices, perspectives, and experiences are part of History Colorado.

-History Colorado’s museums and historic sites include the Center for Colorado Women’s History, El Pueblo History Museum, the Fort Garland Museum & Cultural Center, Fort Vasquez, the Georgetown Loop Historic Mining & Railroad Park®, the Healy House Museum and Dexter Cabin, the Trinidad History Museum, and the Ute Indian Museum.
+We hope you will join us in this work- because we’re stronger when we do it together.
+You can explore our online resources and come visit us at our American Alliance of Museums accredited museums and historic sites, including the History Colorado Center, the Center for Colorado Women’s History, El Pueblo History Museum, the Fort Garland Museum & Cultural Center, the Georgetown Loop Historic Mining & Railroad Park®, the Healy House Museum and Dexter Cabin in Leadville, the Trinidad History Museum, and the Ute Indian Museum.

 Land Acknowledgment